-JOHN MAYROSE is a composer as well as an active performer, having performed and premiered new works for classical guitar, electric guitar, electric bass, mandolin, banjo and MIDI guitar, as well as more traditional performances on classical guitar, and more recently, the tenor viola da gamba.
+JOHN MAYROSE is a composer as well as an active performer, having performed and premiered new works for classical guitar, electric guitar, electric bass, mandolin, banjo and MIDI guitar, as well as more traditional performances on classical guitar.
 He holds a Ph.D. in composition at Duke University and a B.M. degree from the University of South Carolina Honors College.
 His teachers have included Stephen Jaffe, Scott Lindroth, Sidney Hodkinson, Anthony Kelley, Christopher Berg, and Michael Cedric Smith.

-John has participated in the Aspen Music Festival, Oregon Bach Festival, and the Bowdoin Summer Music Festival.

-John is an Assistant Professor of Music at the Raclin School of the Arts at Indiana University South Bend and has also served as the Postdoctoral Fellow in Music Composition at the Lawrence University Conservatory of Music where he was also the director of the Improvisation Group of Lawrence University.
+John is an Assistant Professor of Music at the University of Wisconsin Oshkosh.
+He has taught at Indiana University South Bend and served as the Postdoctoral Fellow in Music Composition at the Lawrence University Conservatory of Music where he was also the director of the Improvisation Group of Lawrence University.